How Stories Light Up Your Listeners

 Sharing common experience is one of the most powerful ways to engage with an audience.
 Fascinating research done by Uri Hasson and others in 2010 at Princeton University not only discovered that storytelling lights up the same part of the brain as story listening, but also revealed that this correlation falls away if the listener does not understand the story.
-Perhaps this is the reason for blank stares from the audience during many business, technical, academic and science publicspeaking– the message doesn’t “light up” the audience.
+Perhaps this is the reason for blank stares from the audience during many businesses, technical, academic and science publicspeaking– the message doesn’t “light up” the audience.
 In his TED talk from 2016, Hasson says “In order for our brains to be coupled, we need common ground.”

 The typical story arc starts with characters and a setting and moves to problems and challenges.
 The great stories keep us captivated by doing an excellent job of building empathy because they make us care what happens to the characters and compare it to our own life experience, see if we can learn anything about solving our own problems.
 As the pioneer digital storyteller, Dana Atchley told Fast Company way back in 1999, “Any presentation has to have a dramatic arc.
 (At Coca-Cola) we wanted to create the sense of a journey, with a call to action at the end.
 If I give a presentation that’s intended to sell, I tell a story whose call to action is ‘Purchase my product.’”